Why SAP S/4HANA Migration Costs Go Out of Control Even When Fully Planned

 Introduction

-The majority of businesses believe that proper planning is sufficient to manage SAP S/4HANA Migration Costs.
-Budgets are paper-based and look stable, approved timelines, and allocated resources.
+The majority of businesses believe that proper planning is sufficient to manage SAP S/4HANA migration costs.
+Budgets are paper-based and look stable, with approved timelines and allocated resources.
 But in the real sense, most SAP programs continue to exceed expectations in terms of cost.

-- Why even with all the planning, migrations go bankrupt.
+• Why even with all the planning, do migrations go bankrupt?

-- Practical means of managing cost prior to its increase.
+• Practical means of managing cost before its increase.

-Knowledge of these patterns can assist businesses to avoid budget overruns prior to their inception.
+Knowledge of these patterns can assist businesses in avoiding budget overruns before their inception.

 What SAP S/4HANA Migration Costs Really Entail.